 Born in Zimbabwe, Africa, where I lived until I was four, I grew up on Teesside in the North East of England.
-Always busy drawing and making things as a child, I was greatly encouraged by my parents especially my dad who was an excellent artist and draftsman himself.
-He ran an engineering company and used to bring home massive sheets of paper: printed plans which were blank on the back ready to be filled with drawings.
-In the summer I stayed with my gran by the sea where we made things together, sewing and crochet and rag rugs.
+Always busy drawing and making things as a child, I was greatly encouraged by my parents, especially my dad who was an excellent artist and draftsman himself.
+He ran an engineering company and used to bring home massive sheets of paper, printed plans which were blank on the back ready to be filled with drawings.
+In the summer I stayed with my gran by the sea where we made things together; sewing and crochet and rag rugs.

 about my work

 Paintings of birds and animals set in jewel colours with gold leaf tell the story of a paradise garden.
-Rich in detail and patterning, these pieces illuminate a room.
+The freedom and colour of birds can be emblematic of so many human traits and conditions.
 We mostly live in cities where we might long for an enclosed garden in which to find an hour of sunlit peace.
-Birds inhabit the garden and it is filled with trees and flowers.
-The garden as paradise: this is my theme.
-My work has a timeless quality that is rooted in ancient art yet is very contemporary.
+In a time of intense change I aim to celebrate what’s important in this world.

 Building up layers of watercolour and sometimes acrylic on paper or gesso I paint with strong, warm colours.
 I then apply gold leaf, inscribing drawings and pattern into the gold that tells another part of the story.
 Rich in detail and patterning, these pieces are uplifting and illuminate a room.
 I’m aiming to create a modern yet timeless fragment.
 Medieval and Renaissance art and Indo-Persian art are a great inspiration.
 My paintings are rooted in ancient culture but have a contemporary feel.

 The Royal Watercolour Society Contemporary Watercolour Competition have selected my work for their exhibition at Bankside Gallery for the last four years.
 In 2017 I was the winner of the Dry Red Press Award.

 I am always happy to take payments by installments.